-P2 (a) A sig n must comply with all of the following conditions: (i) It is the only sign on the site; (ii) The sign is wholly contained on the site; (iii) The sign does not exceed 3m ; (iv) The sign height does not exceed 3m; (v) The sign is not illuminated, (vi) The sign does not contain any moving parts, fluorescent, flashing or revolving lights or reflective materials; (vii) The sign is set back at least 50m from a state highway and the Waikato Expressway; (viii) (ix) The sign is not attached to a heritage item listed in Schedule 30.1 (Historic Heritage Items) except for the purpose of identification and interpretation; (x) The sign is is for the purpose of identification and interpretation of not attached to a Maaori site of significance listed in Schedule 30.3 (Maaori Sites of Significance) except for the purpose of identification and interpretation; (xi) The sign relates to: () A. Goods or services available on the site; or B. A property name sign.
-P3 (i) A A real estate 'for sale' sign relating to the site on which it is located must comply with ' ' all of the following conditions: Have more than $\frac{1}{2}$ signs per site agency ; (ii) Be The sign is not illuminated; (iv) The sign does not c contain any moving parts, fluorescent, flashing or revolving lights or reflective materials; (v) The sign does not exceed 3m ; Any real estate sign shall be removed within 20 working days of the sale or lease being settled Proje ect into or over road reserve.
-RDI (b) Cou sign that does not comply with Rule 22.2.6.1 P1, P2 or P3. ncil's discretion is restricted to the following matters: menity values; (ii) rural character of the locality; (iii) effects on traffic safety; (iv) effects of glare and artificial light spill; (v) content, colour and location of the sign; ' ' ffects on notable trees; a ffects on the heritage values of any heritage item due to the size, location, design and ppearance of the sign; , , ffects on cultural values of any Maaori site of significance; ettec ts on notable architectural features of the building.
+P2 (a) A sig n must comply with all of the following conditions: (i) It is the only sign on the site; (ii) The sign is wholly contained on the site; (iii) The sign does not exceed 3m 2 ; (iv) The sign height does not exceed 3m; . , The sign is not illuminated, (v) (vi) The sign does not contain any moving parts, fluorescent, flashing or revolving lights or reflective materials; (vii) The sign is set back at least 50m from a state highway and the Waikato Expressway; (viii) The sign is not attached to a notable tree identified in Schedule 30.2 (Notable Trees), except for the purpose of identification; (ix) The sign is not attached to a heritage item listed in Schedule 30.1(Historic Heritage Items) except for the purpose of identification and interpretation; (x) The sign is is for the purpose of identification and interpretation of not attached to a Maaori site of significance listed in Schedule 30.3 (Maaori Sites of Significance) except for the purpose of identification and interpretation; (xi) The sign relates to: A. Goods or services available on the site; or B. A property name sign.
+P3 ' ' A real estate 'for sale' sign relating to the site on which it is located must comply with all of the following conditions: Have more than $\pm \frac{3}{2}$ signs per site agency; , , Be The sign is not illuminated; (iv) The sign does not ccontain any moving parts, fluorescent, flashing or revolving li or reflective materials; (v) The sign does not exceed 3m 2 ; Any real estate sign shall be removed within 20 working days of the sale or lease being settled Proje ect into or over road reserve.
+RDI (a) Any (b) Cou sign that does not comply with Rule 22.2.6.1 PI, P2 or P3. ncil's discretion is restricted to the following matters: menity values; (ii) rural character of the locality; (iii) effects on traffic safety; (iv) effects of glare and artificial light spill; ontent, colour and location of the sign; ffects on notable trees; ' ' ffects on the heritage values of any heritage item due to the size, location, design and appearance of the sign; ffects on cultural values of any Maaori site of significance; effec ts on notable architectural features of the building.